Growth Hormone (hGH)

-It is important to monitor your growth hormone levels while supplementing it to ensure the dose you are taking provides you with a optimal physiological level.
+It is important to monitor your growth hormone levels as you age to ensure optimal physiological level.
 There are several ways to determine growth hormone levels however most have many drawbacks.
 A common way is to measure IGF-1 in serum however this is considered unreliable in thyroid disorders, poorly controlled diabetes, liver disease and malnutrition.
 Research also indicates about 25% of patients on hGH actually experience a decline in IGF-1 levels.
 Another way to determine growth hormone levels is via a 24hour urine analysis.
-By closely monitoring your levels you can ensure your dose is appropriate thus maximizing its benefits while minimizing any potential side effects of potentially escalating levels.
-The dose should be adjusted according based on follow up test results.